PaarthB/FIT3142-Distributed-Computing/README.md

 # FIT3142-Distributed-Computing
 Labs and Tutes in C. Hope my experience in C++ makes it easier for me to do C in this and FIT3042.
-Includes applications for Server-Client communication, MPI, Socket Communication
+Includes applications for Server-Client communication, MPI, Socket Programming